yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cdc-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do `CBrush` obiektu, jeśli się powiedzie; w przeciwnym razie wartość null.
+Wskaźnik do obiektu `CBrush`, jeśli powodzenie; w przeciwnym razie wartość NULL.

 ### <a name="remarks"></a>Uwagi